dizzib/ledger-pivot/readme.md

     $ npm install -g ledger-pivot  # might need to prefix with sudo
     $ ledger-pivot

-then navigate your web-browser to `http://your-server:7070` to analyse the [examples].
+then navigate your web-browser to `http://your-server:7070` to view the [examples].

 ## configure